letsar/flutter_staggered_grid_view/README.md

 A StaggeredGridView needs to know how to display each tile, and what widget is associated with a tile.

 A tile needs to have a fixed number of cell to occupy in the cross axis.
-For the extent in the main axis you have 3 solutions:
+For the extent in the main axis you have 3 options:
 * You want a fixed number of cells => use `StaggeredTile.count`.
 * You want a fixed extent => use `StaggeredTile.extent`.
 * You want a variable extent, defined by the content of the tile itself => use `StaggeredTile.fit`.

-## Disclaimer

-:warning: Due to the recent rewriting in order to allow a tile to fit its content, the `AutomaticKeepAlive` does not work with this widget.
-The parameter `addAutomaticKeepAlives` is now `false` by default, and setting it to `true` will result in an error.
-If you absolutely need it, and don't need your tiles to fit their content, please use the 0.1.4 version of this package.

 ## Changelog